Prophecy of Balaam

 “God is not a man, that He should lie, Nor a son of man, that He should repent.
 Has He said, and will He not do?
 Or has He spoken, and will He not make it good?
 Behold, I have received a command to bless; He has blessed, and I cannot reverse it.
 “He has not observed iniquity in Jacob, Nor has He seen wickedness in Israel.
 The Lord his God is with him, And the shout of a King is among them.
 God brings them out of Egypt; He has strength like a wild ox.
 “For there is no sorcery against Jacob, Nor any divination against Israel.
 It now must be said of Jacob And of Israel, ‘Oh, what God has done!’
 Look, a people rises like a lioness, And lifts itself up like a lion; It shall not lie down until it devours the prey, And drinks the blood of the slain.”

-The prophecies of Balaam concerning Israel are very interesting considering there was nothing good ever written about Israel!
-They were a "stiff necked" people.
-Three times God wanted to destroy them in the wilderness, yet God saw no sin in them.
-Once they entered the Promised Land they totally corrupted themselves.
-After King Solomon (third king), Israel was divided into two nations called Israel and Judah.
-Israel totally rejected God, but Judah did not, howerver, Judah ultimately proved to be worse than Israel, with their pretence to faith.
+The prophecies of Balaam concerning Israel are very interesting considering there was nothing good ever written about Israel.
+They were a "stiff-necked" people and three times, God wanted to destroy them in the wilderness, yet God saw no sin in them.
+Once they entered the Promised Land, they completely corrupted themselves.
+After King Solomon, Israel was divided into two nations: Israel and Judah.
+Israel entirely rejected God, but Judah did not.
+However, Judah ultimately proved to be worse than Israel in the end, with their pretence of faith.

-When Israel was on the verge of going into captivity for their rebellion, God reminds Israel of the prophecy of Balaam (Micah 6:5).
-Even though it was all doom and gloom for them at that present time, God reminded Israel that He recognises no sin in them.
+When Israel was on the verge of going into captivity for their rebellion, God reminded them of the prophecy of Balaam (Micah 6:5).
+Even though their situation seemed full of doom and gloom at that time, God reassured Israel that He saw no sin in them.

 Micah 6:5